chineidu/MLOps_Tutorials/docker_notes/README.md

       - PASSWORD=password

     # OR (Another way of passing env vars)
-    # Note: You need to create a folder which contains the env file
+    # Location of file(s) containing the env vars.
+Only accessed by the container.
     env_file:
       - abs_path/to/env_file # e.g. folder/env_file